 2010 – A Six-Figure Audience and Primavera Pro

 The start of this decade brought a landmark edition for Primavera Sound, not only did audiences across the weekend top 100,000 for the first time in the festival's history – watching the likes of Pet Shop Boys, Pixies, Pavement, The xx, Beach House and more – but the Primavera Pro concept was born.

 This side of the festival brought together labels, agencies, promoters and other industry figures for a programme of talks, panels and workshops focused on the issues facing festivals and the broader music industry as whole.
-The 2019 edition marks a 10th anniversary for the concept.

 2014 – Artists' Favourite Festival